MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 If you're ready to convert, let's start.

+## First, consider how you'll distribute your app
+If you plan to publish your app to the [Windows Store](https://www.microsoft.com/store/apps), start by filling out [this form](https://developer.microsoft.com/windows/projects/campaigns/desktop-bridge).
+Microsoft will contact you to start the onboarding process.
+As part of this process, you'll reserve a name in the store, and obtain information that you'll need to convert your app.

-## First, make sure that your system can run the converter
+## Make sure that your system can run the converter

 Make sure that your system meets the following requirements: